jooy2/qsu/docs/src/en/api/format.md

 ## `safeJSONParse` <Badge type="tip" text="JavaScript" />

 Attempts to parse without returning an error, even if the argument value is of the wrong type or in `JSON` format.
-If parsing fails, it will be replaced with the object set in `fallback`.`fallback`의 기본값은 빈 오브젝트입니다.
+If parsing fails, it will be replaced with the object set in `fallback`.
+The default value for `fallback` is an empty object.

 ### Parameters